Gene editing panel

 Professor Gary Hawke FRSNZ - Gary Hawke is now Emeritus Professor, Victoria University of Wellington, and Senior Fellow, NZ Institute of Economic Research.

-Irene Kereama-Royal - Irene Kereama-Royal is of Hauraki, Ngāpuhi and Tūwharetoa descent, with a legal background in Māori, Pacific and Indigenous Rights Law, and a qualified Barrister & Solicitor of the High Court of New Zealand.
+Irene Kereama-Royal - Irene Kereama-Royal is of Hauraki, Ngāpuhi and Tūwharetoa descent, with a legal background in Māori, Pacific and Indigenous Rights Law, and a qualified Barrister and Solicitor of the High Court of New Zealand.

 Professor Lisa Matisoo-Smith FRSNZ - Lisa Matisoo-Smith is the Professor of Biological Anthropology in the Department of Anatomy at the University of Otago.

-Associate Professor Susan Morton – Susan Morton is a Population Health Physician and Associate Professor of Epidemiology and Population Health at the University of Auckland.
+Associate Professor Susan Morton – Susan Morton is a Population Health Physician and Professor of Epidemiology and Population Health at the University of Auckland.
 She is the Director of the cross-faculty Centre for Longitudinal Research (He Arak i Mua) and Director of the longitudinal study of NZ children and families (Growing Up in New Zealand).

 Professor Richard Newcomb - Richard Newcomb is the Chief Scientist at Plant & Food Research and Professor of Evolutionary Genetics at the University of Auckland.